Seattle’s 2022 smoke and fire season likely to be among our lightest

 Our long, wet spring is largely responsible, he said.
 Wet springs can be a double-edged sword, making things grow but also creating more potential fuel.
 But this year, temperatures didn’t start heating up until June, so there wasn’t quite enough time for the fuel to fully cure, he said.

 On Tuesday, evacuations and road closures remained in place at the Bolt Creek Fire.
-Officials estimated it had burned between 7,600 and 8,000 acres by Monday night.
-The fire was reported to be 2% contained.
+The fire covered 9,440 acres as of midday Tuesday and was reported to be 2% contained.
 South of Mount Rainier, the Goat Rocks Fire was 0% percent contained and still burning on 3,096 acres.

 But a change in wind direction from east to west brought humid marine air and cooler temperatures to Western Washington late Monday into Tuesday, with conditions favorable to dampening fire growth, according to the Northwest Interagency Coordination Center’s morning brief.